Blog

 - Disneyland vs Disney World: The analysis above applies specifically to Disney World (Orlando).
 Disneyland Annual Passes are separate products with different pricing tiers and significantly different break-even thresholds.

-- Travellers who visit during blackout dates: The most affordable passes (Pixie Dust, Pirate, Sorcerer) have blackout dates including most peak periods (Christmas, spring break, major holidays).
-If your visits fall on blackout dates, you'd need the Incredi-Pass ($1,299–$1,399), which shifts the break-even to 12–13+ park days.
+- Travellers who visit during blackout dates: The cheaper passes (Pixie Dust, Pirate, Sorcerer) have blackout dates covering most peak periods (Christmas, spring break, major holidays).
+If your visits fall on blackout dates, you'd need the Incredi-Pass ($1,629), which has no blackout dates but pushes the break-even to roughly 14+ park days.

 - Visiting only one specific park: If you primarily visit Magic Kingdom and have no interest in EPCOT or Hollywood Studios, a 1-park-per-day ticket on a multi-day pass may be cheaper than a full annual pass.